- Additional information

 - Reviews (0)

-In electronics it is sometimes required to have a signal that consistently creates a continuous pulse (like the second hand on a clock which ticks every second).
+In electronics, it is sometimes required to have a signal that consistently creates a continuous pulse (like the second hand on a clock that ticks every second).
 Examples of where this would be useful would include:

 - Digital clock (to track time)